dimi67ch/top-codebase/doc/gitlab-tokens.md

 # GitLab Tokens

-Used for accessing the container- and package registry.
+Used for accessing the container and package registry.

 In our project, it is used by the ansible playbook, which deploys the Helm charts into the Kubernetes cluster.

-In Ansible:
+In **Ansible**:
 ```yaml
 repositories:
   - repo_name: "gitlab-rlp"